June 15, 2023 -18, 2023

 This intensive includes a general survey of hadith collections to help students nurture their faith, deepen their religious understanding, and increase their love for the Beloved Prophet Muhammad (PBUH).
 This is the perfect opportunity to begin or continue the journey of learning Hadith and understanding our prophetic traditions.

-Join us both – in person and online – to explore the treasures of our prophetic traditions from June 15 – 18th.
+Join us either– in person or online – to explore the treasures of our prophetic traditions from June 19 - 22nd, 2025.

 Provide pathways for further learning at postgraduate and research higher degree levels.